rahulrai-in/fast-track-istio/fast-track-istio/traffic-management-patterns-2/step2.md

 `for ((i=1;i<=50;i++)); do echo -n "Request #{$i}: "; curl -sS "http://[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com/books/feeling-lucky"; echo; done`{{execute}}

 When you execute the test this time, you will notice that the tests execute much slower due to the request timeout policy and retries happening in the mesh.
 That is a significant improvement without any code alterations.
 Note that these policies are not universal and are scoped to each client of the **books** service, as the service may fault for a single client while still functioning for others.

+Let's delete the namespace and its resource before proceeding to the next pattern by executing the following command.

+`kubectl delete namespace fast-track-istio`{{execute}}

+It will take some time to clean up the resources within the namespace; let's proceed to the next step in the meanwhile.